Coyote Calhoun

-Coyote Calhoun (born May 22, 1953), also known as Coyote J, is a radio disc jockey.
+Coyote Calhoun (born Jim Battan, May 22, 1953), also known as Coyote J, is a radio disc jockey.
 Calhoun is best known for his midnight show in the 1970s at WERC, a Top 40 station in Birmingham, Alabama.
 In the 1980s, Calhoun worked at Z-102 (WZBQ) and at I-95 (WAPI-FM).
 Calhoun was among the original air staff hired by WKDF, Nashville's progressive rock station, and The X (WRAX).

 History

 Origins

 In 1974, while in high school, Calhoun began working on-air as a jock for WKDA.
 He first worked for WKDA-AM, under a number of aliases.
-Calhoun then switched to the weekend and midnight shifts on WKDA-FM, working under the alias "Jim Baton".
+Calhoun then switched to the weekend and midnight shifts on WKDA-FM, working under his real name, Jim Battan.
 Later that year, he moved to the midnight shift on WBSR-AM, using the same alias there.

-In 1975, Calhoun (as Jim Baton) was hired by WERC Birmingham as a nighttime jock.
+In 1975, Calhoun (as Battan) was hired by WERC Birmingham as a nighttime jock.
 This was because the previous nighttime jock, Chris Foxx, quit over a contract dispute.
-The company moved him from WERC's AM station to their FM and gave him the alias "Coyote J Calhoun".
+The company moved him from WERC's AM station to their FM and gave him the alias "Coyote J. Calhoun".
 During one of his shifts, Calhoun faked his own murder on air, which led to police and paramedics storming the building.
 As a result, Calhoun was given a five-day suspension.

 In 1976, Calhoun wrestled a live black bear before a live audience at Boutwell Auditorium.
 The fight would end after he hit the bear over the head with a folding chair.
 When asked why he did it, Calhoun replied, "He started it."

 In 1979, Calhoun resigned from his post at WERC and left for Los Angeles to do stand-up comedy.
 He moved to KPRI-FM in 1981, where he covered the 7 AM–12 PM shift.
 While in San Diego, Calhoun worked as a shock jock under a consultant named Reid.

 After a stay in Denver, Calhoun returned to California with the intent to play new wave music.
 Coyote accepted a specialty show gig at WAPI-FM Birmingham (95 Rock).
 In 1983, Coyote was transferred to WABB-FM Mobile, the sister station of I-95, where he did afternoons shifts.
 During this time, he began hosting a new music show for PD Leslie Fran (99X Atlanta).
 That same year, Calhoun won the Bobby Poe Air Personality of the Year award.